jgillick/avr-multidrop-bootloader/README.md

 EEPROM value at address `0` (`(uint8_t*)0`).

-## Messages

-All messaging follows the [DiscoBus protocol](https://github.com/jgillick/Disco-Bus-Protocol/blob/master/docs/messages.md), with the following commands used to program the device (the command codes can be changed in `config.h`):

-The program is divided up into flash pages, the size of which is different for all devices (see `SPM_PAGESIZE` or check your datasheet for "page size"), and sent one page at a time.

- * Start (`0xF1`) - Sends the version number of the incoming program.
- * Page number (`0xF2`) - Sends the page number that is about to be sent.
- * Page date (`0xF3`) - Sends the page of data.
- * End (`0xF4`) - Programming is complete.

 ## Communication

-By default we expect all messages to be sent via the default UART RX input at 115200 baud.
+By default we communication is expected to be via the default UART RX input at 115200 baud.
 You can easily change how it receives data in the "Communications" section of `config.h`.

   * `SERIAL_BAUD` - The serial baud rate
   * `commSetup` - Initializes the communication channel (by default it sets up the serial port).
   * `commReceive` - Receives and returns a single byte from the communication channel.

+### Communication Protocol

+All communication between the programmer and nodes follow the [DiscoBus protocol](https://github.com/jgillick/Disco-Bus-Protocol/blob/master/docs/messages.md).
+The program is divided up into flash pages, the size of which is different for all devices (see `SPM_PAGESIZE` or check your datasheet for "page size"), and sent one page at a time.

+The following commands are sent by the programer (the command codes can be changed in `config.h`):

+ * Start (`0xF1`) - Starts the process and sends the version number of the incoming program.
+ * Page number (`0xF2`) - Sends the page number that is about to be sent.
+ * Page date (`0xF3`) - Sends the page of data.
+ * End (`0xF4`) - Programming is complete.

-## Versions
+## Version Checking

 The start message will send the version of the incomin gprogram, which  the bootloader will compare against a couple values in the EEPROM.
 If it matches the current version, the rest of the programming